|

 us!"

-Wolfram lifted Eowyn, still unconscious, onto his back and ran
+Wolfram lifted Eowyn onto his back and ran up the stairs.

-Eomers dogs had found no trace of Eowyn in the castle courtyard,
+Eomers dogs had found no trace of Eowyn's scent in the

-"How is he getting out of the castle?" asked Aragorn.
+"How is he getting out of the castle?" said Aragorn.

 "He comes and goes as he pleaseshow is he doing it?